sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

  1. Return
  1. Change

-(this compact formulation is inspired by Dan Harmon's "The Story Circle")
+(this compact formulation is inspired by Dan Harmon's "Story Circle")

 ## Chapter 1: You